 As the property owner, you won't be responsible for payments or maintenance, but you also can't enjoy the tax benefits of owning the system.
 You will, however, receive either a discounted rate on electricity or a straight cash payment for the next 20 years.

-Why choose solar for your business
+Why choose solar for your business or nonprofit?

 Solar offers incredible financial benefits to all types of businesses.
 In addition, it allows your business to be a part of the clean energy movement.
 Thus, Cape Cod nonprofits & companies like this one in Chatham are wise to consider it.
 Our team at My Generation Energy can help you in your efforts to become a more sustainable nonprofit organization.